chtyim/cdap/cdap-docs/admin-manual/source/installation/starting-cdap.rst

 the instructions for `startup <#configuration>`__ and `verification <#verification>`__ of the CDAP components so they work with your existing Hadoop cluster.

-It's assumed that you have already followed the :ref:`installation <install>` and :ref:`configuration <configuration>` steps.
+It's assumed that you have already followed the :ref:`installation <installing-cdap>` and :ref:`configuration <configuration>` steps.

 .. _configuration-starting-services: